Lurline Matson Roth: Philanthropy

 During World War II, she volunteered for the American Red Cross.
-A decade later, in 1964, she renovated Ghirardelli Square in San Francisco with her son.
+A decade later, in 1964, she and her son renovated Ghirardelli Square in San Francisco.
 The renovation cost US$10 million.

-In 1975, she donated Filoli to the National Trust for Historic Preservation.
+In 1975, she donated her Filoli estate to the National Trust for Historic Preservation.

 Personal life

 She met William Philip Roth (1879–1963), a stockbroker from Honolulu, in 1913.
 Even though her father was opposed to their relationship, they got married a year later in San Francisco, on May 27, 1914.
-They had a son, William M. Roth in 1916, and two identical twin daughters, Lurline Roth Coonan and Berenice Roth Spalding, in 1920.
+They had a son, William M. Roth, in 1916, and identical twin daughters, Lurline Roth Coonan and Berenice Roth Spalding, in 1920.

 They resided at Why Worry Farm with Lurline's mother, and they had another estate in Hawaii.
 In 1937, they purchased Filoli, an estate in Woodside, California, from heir William Bowers Bourn II.
-They often entertained guests at Filoli, including the pianist Ignace Paderewski and the aviator Amelia Earhart, who took her on a plane ride in 1937.
+They often entertained guests at Filoli, including the pianist Ignace Paderewski and the aviator Amelia Earhart, who took Lurline on a plane ride in 1937.

 After her husband died in 1963, she lived by herself at Filoli.
 One of her daughters, Berenice, married Charles F. Spalding, an advisor to John F. Kennedy, television screenwriter, investment banker and heir to the Cudahy Packing fortune.